sepas-org/queue-app/README.md

   cd frontend
   npm install
   ```
+- Make MongoDB Database
-- Fill in the env variable of the `.env.example` file and rename the file to .env
+- Fill in the env variable of the `.env.example` file (`PORT`, `MONGO_URL`, and `SECRET` for session) and rename the file to .env
-- Start the backend server by following command:
+- Start the backend server by following the command:
   ```
   cd backend
   npm start